rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 **WARNING**: Do not try to jail the root user.
 Only jail additional users so that you don't prevent the root user from performing operations correctly.

-Before you begin, you should be familiar with the following best practices:
+Before you begin, review the following best practices:

 - The home directory of the SFTP user must be owned by `root:root`.
 Other directories can (and should) be owned (and writable) by the user.